The EUV Late-Phase: Statistical Results from 15 Years of Solar Dynamics Observatory Observations: Results

 \subsection{Impulsivity and Relative Flux}

-To examine the rate and relative strength of energy release during the ELP and how this compares to the associated initial flare, an adapted impulsivity parameter was calculated for the main flare and the corresponding ELP for each event in the sample.
+To examine the rate and relative strength of energy release during the ELP and how this compares to the associated initial flare, an adapted impulsivity parameter was calculated for the main flare and the corresponding ELP for each event in the sample, defined in Section~\ref{subsec:elp_metrics}.
 Figure~\ref{fig:imulsivity} presents the relationship between flare and ELP impulsivity for all validated events, with the points once again coloured by GOES class.
 A clear positive correlation is evident between the impulsivities of the two phases, spanning over three orders of magnitude in flux rate, albeit with a moderate degree of scatter.
 The best-fit power-law relation, obtained from a log-log linear regression, was $\rm I_{ELP} = 2.09~I_{flare}^{0.57}$, with a Pearson correlation coefficient of $r = 0.60 \pm 0.02$ and a Spearman rank coefficient of $\rho = 0.61 \pm 0.02$.
-Uncertainties were estimated using the same Monte Carlo process as those used for the rise and decay rates, shown as grey error bars in Figure~\ref{fig:imulsivity}.
+Uncertainties were estimated using a similar Monte Carlo process as those used for the rise and decay rates, shown as grey error bars in Figure~\ref{fig:imulsivity}, with an additional uncertainty term included to account for possible saturation-related systematics inferred from the desaturation uncertainty analysis (see Section~\ref{subsec:elp_metrics}).
 A clear dependence on the flare magnitude is present, where the larger flares feature both a greater impulsivity in the initial flare and subsequent ELP.
 The sub-linear slope ($<1$) of the best-fit power law indicates that ELP impulsivity increases more slowly than flare impulsivity.
 These findings may have implications for the driving mechanism in the associated energy release of each phase (further discussed in Section~\ref{sec:discussion}).